HauserA/serverless-url-shortener/README.md

 sam build && sam deploy --guided
 ```

-Update the name of your DynamoDB table in envs.json:
+Create/Update the name of your DynamoDB table in envs.json:
 ```json
 {
     "getByIdFunction": {